• Skip to primary navigation

 spread on a plate

-16.Add to kadai and dry roast for 5 mins.
+16.Add to kadai and dry roast for 5 minutes.
 I did it in 2 batches.
+You can skip this step and powder it finely after sun drying itself.

 add to kadai